tclick/ambgen/README.rst

 License
 -------

-Distributed under the terms of the MIT_ license, *Amber Generator* is free and open source software.
+Distributed under the terms of the BSD_ license, *Amber Generator* is free and open source software.